"The measure of a man is what he does with power."

 When the King lets this deep power fill his body, mind, and heart, he becomes a place of rest in the midst of turmoil.

-This is what creates true peace—not the fragile quiet of suppression, but the peace that comes from justice and right relationship.
-Real rest flows from genuine authority rooted in care.
+This creates true peace—not the fragile quiet of suppression, but the peace that comes from justice and right relationship.
+The King's realm can relax when his power flows from genuine authority rooted in care.

 Power and Service